osa1/lexgen/README.md

     to the user state
   - `fn return_(self, token: <user token type>) -> LexerAction`: returns the passed token as a match.
-  - `fn continue_(self)`: ignores the current match and continues lexing in the same lexer state.
+  - `fn continue_(self) -> LexerAction`: ignores the current match and continues lexing in the same lexer state.
 Useful for skipping whitespace and comments.
   - `fn switch(self, rule: LexerRule) -> LexerAction`: used for switching between lexer states.
 The `LexerRule` is an enum with a variant for each rule set name, for example, `LexerRule::Init`.
 See the stateful lexer example below.
-  - `fn switch_and_return(self, rule: LexerRule, token: <user token type>)`: switches to the given lexer state and returns the given token.
+  - `fn switch_and_return(self, rule: LexerRule, token: <user token type>) -> LexerAction`: switches to the given lexer state and returns the given token.

 ## Stateful lexer example